HaxNet/vim_notes/README.md

 ### instructions

-create a directory called notes in your /home/notes/
+First, in your own personal github, create a repo called notes.
+Make it *PERSONAL* Second, gh repo clone your repo in your home directory. so you will have something like this /home/user/notes.

 add both auto_push_notes.sh and create_notes.sh into your script folder.
 If you don't have one, create one.